OffcierCia/support/README.md

 - [opensea.io/collection/regullion-collection](https://opensea.io/collection/regullion-collection)

 I hope my tips have helped you make and save a lot of money!
 In our world of ruling Entropy, information means a lot and I give it to you for free.
 Also I want to remind all my enemies and haters that I'm just a writer and my nickname is just an attempt to make people aware of the safety issue.
 Call it a swan song or a cry from the heart, but I like what I do.
+People think that I am at least 30 cold blooded men sitting in one building, while I’m a 24 year old geek guy chilling in my room 🤷‍♂️

 I would like to let you know that I also do private orders for onchain investigations of hacks and incidents!
 Most of related cases ended successfully!
 For a small % of the returned funds or donation I will conduct an investigation for you, advise you on what further steps to take and send you to the right route!